lloydmeta/bloop-on-gradle-with-its/README.md

 ===============================================
 ```

-Copying and pasting the `test` section from the `project.tests` section of `.bloop/bloop-on-gradle-with-its-test.json` into `.bloop/bloop-on-gradle-with-its-it.json` makes this work
+Copying and pasting the `project.tests` section of `.bloop/bloop-on-gradle-with-its-test.json` into `.bloop/bloop-on-gradle-with-its-it.json` makes this work

 ```shell
 ❯ bloop test bloop-on-gradle-with-its-it